Chanin Kelly-Rae

-Chanin Kelly-Rae (born 1969 or 1970) is an American diversity and inclusion practitioner.
+Chanin Kelly-Rae (born 1970) is an American diversity and inclusion practitioner.
 She is the founder and chief executive officer of Chanin Kelly-Rae Consulting, a diversity management firm.

 She served briefly as the global director of diversity in the Amazon Web Services division of Amazon, and resigned to expose what she alleged to be "deep, systemic issues" disadvantaging underrepresented workers, especially those that are Black.

 Early life and education

 Kelly-Rae attended Rufus King International High School in Milwaukee, Wisconsin, where she grew up with her father, Gus Kelly, who was a chef, mother and five siblings.
 She has a Bachelor of Arts degree in English and cultural studies from the University of Wisconsin–Milwaukee and a graduate certificate in diversity management from Cornell University.

 Career

 Kelly-Rae started her career as a middle school and high school teacher in Milwaukee.

 Kelly-Rae then went on to serve as the senior director of inclusion and equity for the National Court Appointed Special Advocate Association, the diversity manager for Catholic Community Services of Western Washington, and as the statewide diversity manager for Washington State.

 In 2019, Kelly-Rae joined Amazon as the global director of diversity of Amazon Web Services.
 In February 2021, she went public about her resignation 10 months into her career at Amazon as part of a Recode investigation that uncovered a practice at Amazon to rate its Black employees more harshly than their white peers in performance reviews, and as a result are promoted less frequently.
 In January 2020, she said that she was dismissed by Beth Galetti at the company's first annual diversity summit when she offered to share why access to data was imperative for diversity and inclusion work because she hadn't worked at the company for long enough.
 Galetti had said at the summit that the employees don't "need the data to do [the] job".

 Kelly-Rae described Amazon's culture as having a culture of fear around speaking out about workplace issues.
 She was the first worker to come forward on the record, and has since helped others speak out, including Charlotte Newman, who has since filed a lawsuit against Amazon alleging discrimination and sexual harassment.
 Kelly-Rae has also said that her resignation followed the company's philanthropic Black Lives Matter response, which she said did not align with the corporate culture.